Mayor of London

 The mayor of London is the chief executive of the Greater London Authority.
 The role was created in 2000 after the Greater London devolution referendum in 1998, and was the first directly elected mayor in the United Kingdom.

-The current mayor is Sadiq Khan, who took office on 9 May 2016.
+The current mayor is Sir Sadiq Khan, who took office on 9 May 2016.
 The position was held by Ken Livingstone from the creation of the role on 4 May 2000 until he was defeated in May 2008 by Boris Johnson, who then also served two terms before being succeeded by Khan.

-The mayor is scrutinised by the London Assembly and, supported by their Mayoral Cabinet, directs the entirety of London, including the City of London (for which there is also the Lord Mayor of the City of London).
-Each London Borough also has a ceremonial mayor or, in Hackney, Lewisham, Newham and Tower Hamlets, an elected mayor.
+The mayor is scrutinised by the London Assembly and, supported by their Mayoral Cabinet, is responsible for the strategic government of the entirety of London, including the City of London (for which there is also the Lord Mayor of the City of London).
+Each of the 32 London Boroughs also has a ceremonial mayor or, in Croydon, Hackney, Lewisham, Newham and Tower Hamlets, an elected mayor.
+The mayor of London is elected by the largest single-member electorate in the United Kingdom.

 Background

 The Greater London Council, the elected government for Greater London, was abolished in 1986 by the Local Government Act 1985.
 Strategic functions were split off to various joint arrangements.
 Londoners voted in a referendum in 1998 to create a new governance structure for Greater London.
 The directly elected mayor of London was created by the Greater London Authority Act 1999 in 2000 as part of the reforms.